mobizt/ESP-Mail-Client/README.md

 ```

-The below example will use Arduino MKR 1000 and set WiFi101 for SSLClient.
+The below example will use Arduino MKR 1000 and WiFi101 library.

-The example will send message using Gmail via port 465 which is already using SSL (no connection upgrade required), then you need to add Gmail server cetificate to the board using Arduino IDE's WiFi101/WiFiNINA Firmware Updater tool.

-For SSL ports, e.g. SMTP port 465 and IMAP port 993, you can use SSL ready client e.g. WiFiClientSecure and SSLClient to connect to these ports normally wich no connection upgrade code required unless port 587 on SMTP server.

-See [Custom_Client.ino](/examples/SMTP/Custom_Client/Custom_Client.ino) for complete Client example.

 ```cpp